Copycat Panera Orange Scones

 Freeze to Bake Scones:

 FREEZE: Make scones as directed and slice into triangles.
-Place triangles on baking sheet lined with parchment paper.
+Place triangles on a baking sheet lined with parchment paper.
 Place flat in freezer until frozen solid.
-Put frozen scones in freezer safe zip top bags and label.
+Put frozen scones in freezer-safe zip-top bags and label.

 FROM FREEZER TO OVEN: Transfer frozen scones to a baking sheet lined with parchment paper.
 Preheat oven (the scones will thaw a bit while the oven heats.
-Bake the scones as long as the recipe calls for, adding a couple of minutes or so to the time to account for the scones being partially frozen.
+Bake the scones for the time specified in the recipe, adding a couple of minutes to account for the scones being partially frozen.
 Add orange glaze as instructed.

 Hello, how far in advance can these be made to maintain freshness?
 Can they be frozen?
 Thanks!